-Starting your novel is tough.
+Wondering how to begin a novel?
+You’re not alone.
+Starting is tough.
 Getting the opening right is even tougher.
 One of the most important notes I can give to an aspiring writer is a gentle reminder that they should start in the present moment when they begin their story.
 Often, a story will start with generalizations or philosophy.
 Maybe a description of the weather or a person’s mood.
 Perhaps physical details or action that hasn’t really been given a time or place.

 For example, take this:

 First days of school were always the worst.
 They made Caylee feel bad.
 Nothing was ever exactly how she wanted it to be, and she supposed that was the point of life.
 But first days were the worst, because they combined a hope she should’ve probably learned to ignore by now with the eventual disappointment of growing up.

 Not only is there telling about emotion (“They made Caylee feel bad”) but the writer here (me) is hitting the reader over the head with the coming of age theme of growing up and tempering expectations.
 Yawn.
 Notice that we don’t have a concrete place yet, nor do we have a specific time (it’s the first day of school but is the character at home in the early morning, on her way to homeroom, reflecting on it at night, etc. etc. etc.).

 The reader is in limbo and, without any additional action that could potentially make this clunker of an opening go down more smoothly, there’s really nothing here to hold on to in any serious way.

 How to Begin a Novel the Specific and Well-Defined

 When you’re starting your novel, you’re dealing with Prime Real Estate.
 Not only do you want to start strong and grabby, but you also want to get away from the vague, get away from the general, get away from the philosophy, stop writing bumper sticker expressions of your theme, and go toward the specific and the well-defined.
 In that vein, a reboot of the above example could be something like: